If you want to be a part of the program, by the way, anybody there yet?

 It's never-ending voting.

-You put out the results.
+You count the votes, you put out the results.

 If people want to challenge close elections, count them again.

-If they want to challenge them after that, count them one more time.
+They want to challenge them after that, count them one more time.

 I don't care.

-The others there's no excuse for it anymore in my humble opinion.
+The others, there's no excuse for it anymore, in my humble opinion.

-All right you've helped build my pillow into the incredible company that it is today by the way I won't be seeing Mr. MyPillow much tonight because I will be up all night.
+By the way, I won't be seeing Mr. MyPillow much tonight because I will be up all night.